So, after you take the formatting out using Notepad (or whatever), you select the book, copy it, and put it back into your word processing program.

 I add bold and italics by selecting the text and clicking on bold or italics, as in any document.

-THIS DOES NOT always work well, but 99% of the time it does.
+Adding bold and centering this way DOES NOT always work well, but 99% of the time it does.

 Mark Coker, who wrote the Smashwords Style Guide, suggests that you create a few more new styles, just as you did for your basic book format.
-For example, for a chapter name, a style might be centered, a slightly large font, and bold.
+For example, for a chapter name, a style might be centered, a slightly larger font, and bold.
 You would then select the chapter name and click on that new style, which you might have named "Chapter Name" (or something like that).

 My guess is that for newer versions of Word it is more important to create the separate styles, and it only takes a minute once you have done it for the first time.
 You could create a style called "front page matter" and have it centered, and in a different font.
 You can create 25 styles if you like.